From Our Partner

 Jan 13, 2017 Filing taxes for the first time can be nerve-racking.
 But being organized can relieve some of your stress.
 Knowing what paperwork and materials you'll need is a good place to start, especially if you're concerned about leaving out a key piece of information.
 If you're preparing to fill out your tax return, here's a breakdown of the documents you'll need to gather.

-Jan 10, 2017 Tax time will be here soon and if you're self-employed, you'll need to plan ahead.
+Mar 07, 2017 It's tax time and if you're self-employed, you'll need to plan ahead.
 What you do between now and the April filing deadline can have a significant impact on the amount of income tax you owe.
-If you work for yourself, here are some important moves that you'll need to make to reduce your tax bill before tax season arrives.
+If you work for yourself, here are some important moves that you'll need to make to reduce your tax bill.

 Jan 09, 2017 Your tax filing status helps determine how much tax you owe and what kinds of credits you're eligible for.
 Experiencing certain changes in your life can have a significant impact on your tax liability.
 So it's important to take that into consideration before filing your tax return.
 If you're preparing for tax season, here's a rundown of major life events that could change your filing status.

 Jan 20, 2017 Claiming tax credits and deductions can reduce the size of your income tax bill or increase the size of your refund check.
 But not all tax breaks last forever.
 A number of tax benefits were on the chopping block at the end of 2016 because Congress considered letting them expire.
 Here's a look at some of the tax breaks that won't be around for tax year 2017.

 Jan 02, 2017 Tax season is right around the corner and if you're filing taxes for the first time, it's best to know what to expect.
 While you don't have to memorize hundreds of pages of tax code, at the very least you'll need to understand the basics.
 After all, even a simple mistake could trigger an IRS audit.
 Here are five mistakes that you don't want to make if you're preparing to submit your first tax return.